Integrated health and social care - an ICS case study

 As an example, this is what we found about one of the people, Anne

+Before we took this case on, Anne had been bouncing around the service with five referrals that had no meaningful impact over two years.
 The solution was not about fixing her chronic condition, it was actually about helping her to continue to live her life as normal as possible.
 What we provided was adaptations and advice.
-We also found a teenager who lived neardy that needed help with her reading and writing, which Anne was very happy to help with, in exchange for the teen helping around the house with cleaning.
-Before we took this case on, Anne had been bouncing around the service with five referrals that had no meaningful impact over two years.
-This was a typical case that would bounce round the community health office, and over time the service user would either make repeated demands, or lose interest and stop connecting with the health service.
-A typical failed outcome that shows how we can spend lots of time going round in circles.
+We also found a teenager who lived nearby that needed help with her reading and writing, which Anne was very happy to help with, in exchange for the teen helping around the house with cleaning.
+This was a typical case that would bounce round the community health office, and over time the person would either make repeated demands, or lose interest and stop connecting with the health service.
+This is a typical failed outcome that shows how we can spend lots of time going round in circles.

-It's tempting to view this experiment work as simply introducing a 'single point of contact', or a 'multi-disciplinary hub', or 'sharing data'.
-The reality is that the real change is in the thinking and approaches of those in the new system, in Anne's case above, one person actually did most of the value work with a new decision framework and the ability to make local decisions.
-It took senior managers to give the team permission to avoid what we needed to liberate method:
+What this is not It's tempting to view this experiment work as simply introducing a 'single point of contact', or a 'multi-disciplinary hub', or 'sharing data'.
+The reality is that the real change is in the thinking and approaches of those in the new system.
+In Anne's case above, one person actually did most of the value work with a new decision framework and the ability to make local decisions.
+It was essential for senior managers to give the team permission to the team to liberate them from the current method:

 MeasuresThe summary of all the 35 people we worked with in the experiment

 66% of the demand originally recorded on the system, did not match the real problem to solve.
-All the demands taken were complex, highlighting the fact that by liberating front line workers to adopt a flexible and non-standard design of the work was appropriate.
+So we compiled accurate records.
+All the demands taken were complex, highlighting the fact that liberating front line workers to adopt a flexible and non-standard design of the work was appropriate.
 This is in contrast to a non-complex demand like; I have sprained my ankle (with no associated issues).

-By getting good understanding, and work with the cases end to end, we reduced repeat demands into the service from 71% to almost 0%.
-If you would like to see more about the measures and how the team developed them
+By getting good understanding of the person and their context, and work through the cases end to end, we reduced repeat demands into the service from 71% to almost 0%.
+This points to the fact that a mis-aligned design of a service simply drives up demand.
+To see more about the measures method and how the team developed them

 The effect on the teamThe team developed a new way of working together, that allowed them to be open and honest with each other.